Well Driller's Commission

 Daniel Locke, Maine Geological Survey

 Meetings & Minutes:

-The Water Well Commission meets at 9:00am on the 2nd Wednesday of each month at the Key Bank Building on Water Street in Augusta, ME in the conference room indicated in the table below.
+The Water Well Commission meets at 9:00am on the 2nd Wednesday of each month at the Key Bank Building on Water Street in Augusta, ME in Conference Room 16th unless otherwise indicated in the table below.